ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

     This is purely a convention, however, and not part of the language definition; in this report a modid is treated as a single identifier occupying a flat namespace.

   It is indeed this *"thought of"* angle that we're referring to here -- the structure of higher-level names has no effect on semantics, but merely gives us a chance to establish a hopefully more enlightening terminology.

+Level-n names
+  Individual elements of the name hierarchy of the module system, not containing a dot themselves.

+Module name
+  A non-empty sequence of *level-n* names interspersed with dots, with ``n`` growing by ``1`` from right to left, starting from ``1``.

 New syntax summary: exports
 ***************************